-- Safety stock for the lead time in inventory would then be where the variability (which is always higher as only the variability above the baseline is what is calculated in safety stock) of the lead time is maintained.
+- Safety stock for the lead-time in inventory would then be where the variability (which is always higher as only the variability above the baseline is calculated in safety stock) of the lead time is maintained.

 Supply Lead Time Analysis

-There is a lead time analysis that can be performed to determine the position in the lead time, which is accounted for in inventory.
-This lead time analysis can divide the product database by lead-time length or duration.
+A lead-time analysis can be performed to determine the position in the lead-time, which is accounted for in inventory.
+This lead-time analysis can divide the product database by lead-time length or duration.
 But this required performing a lead time calculation.